Unimaginative Alice in Wonderland School play contains total lack of psychedelic drugs - The Beaverton

 “Seriously.
 I thought you had to be an honour student to be in the play.”

-In addition to reportedly failing to understand the play’s origins in psychedelic drugs, viewers were also saddened by its failure to acknowledge its roots in the 1999 film The Matrix, the influential drama Lost, and Netflix’s interactive film Bandersnatch.
+In addition to reportedly failing to understand the play’s origins in psychedelic drugs, viewers were also saddened by its failure to acknowledge its roots in the 1999 film The Matrix, the influential drama Lost, and ’s interactive film Bandersnatch.

 Despite their disappointment, audience members expressed optimism about next year’s school play.